This USDA website will not be updated during a lapse in federal funding.

 Content on this website will not be current or maintained until funding issues have been resolved.

-The USDA Agricultural Research Service (ARS) Long-Term Agroecosystem Research network consists of 18 Federal and university agricultural research sites with an average of over 50 years of history.
-The goal of this research network is to ensure sustained crop and livestock production and ecosystem services from agroecosystems, and to forecast and verify the effects of environmental trends, public policies, and emerging technologies.
+The USDA Agricultural Research Service (ARS) Long-Term Agroecosystem Research (LTAR) network consists of 18 Federal and university agricultural research sites with an average of over 50 years of history.
+LTAR was established to build the knowledge required for sustainable intensification of agriculture, increasing yields from the current agricultural land base while minimizing or reversing agriculture’s adverse environmental impacts.

 Select different images/layers from the two dropdown lists at the top of the window.
 The one chosen on the left will be shown with blue borders.
 The one on the right with a red border.

-Move the slider (dot or bar) in the grey bar at the bottom to shift the dividing line over the area of interest.
+Move the slider (dot or bar) in the grey bar at the bottom of the map frame to shift the dividing line across the area of interest.
 The red and blue progress lines show where the swiper is.
 The black dividing line shows where comparison is about to happen as you move the sliding bar.

 The left (blue) image is displayed.
 Move the mouse (or your finger) over the image and a red square will replace the image within the square with the right (red) layer.
 To to change the size of the square, use the up and down button on your keyboard.

 To make it easier to tell what part of the display shows the layers selected on the left and right, the list border, image boundaries, spy view, and swiper progress lines are all color coded.
 Left is always blue, and right is always red.